 Regulating sugar intake

 Sugar is the opposite of a long term energy source.
-It burns quickly and often leaves you with excessive calories.
+It burns quickly but often leaves you with excessive calories.

 So, avoid processed foods and anything excessively sweet.

 If you're wanting a floured item, choosing whole grain ones are not only better but health promoting.

 If you still crave the simple sugary items, consider saving them for whenever you've just lifted weights or had an intensive workout – you'll use it up quickly.